 |

 Guinea is Iocated in Sub-Saharan Africa.
+The population of Guinea is about 9.6 million.
+Threatened species known from Guinea include the Chimpanzee, Diana Monkey, Liberian Mongoose, Nimba Otter Shrew, and Red Colobus.
 The capital of Guinea is Conakry.
-Threatened species known from Guinea include the Chimpanzee, Diana Monkey, Liberian Mongoose, Nimba Otter Shrew, and Red Colobus.
-Most peopIe in Guinea speak French.
-The population of Guinea is about 9.6 million.

 |